-- Have three years of college preparatory math in high school including two years of algebra or an equivalent college level course in algebra.
+- Have three years of high school math with a minimum of two years of algebra or an equivalent college level course in algebra

-- Follow a college preparatory curriculum including four years of English, three years of mathematics, two years of social sciences, and three years of a laboratory science.
+- Follow a college preparatory curriculum including four years of English, three years of mathematics, two years of social sciences and three years of laboratory science

 - Submit all previous academic transcripts of attempted coursework and upon review:

-- Displays only one semester of academic credit that is between 2.0 and 2.7 on a 4.0 scale in the last two years of course work.
+- Displays only one semester of academic credit that is between a 2.0 and 2.7 GPA on a 4.0 scale in the last two years of coursework

-- Earn 12 or more credit hours, in applicable college subjects, as either a pre-radiologic technology student or a transfer student with cumulative GPA of 2.7 or above.
-At least three credits must be from a biological or physical science course with a lab component.
+- Earn 12 or more credit hours in applicable college subjects, as either a pre-radiologic technology student or a transfer student with a cumulative grade point average of 2.7 or above.
+At least three credits must be from a biological or physical science course with a lab component

-The determination of acceptance to the Radiologic Technology program will be made after the individual review of each applicant’s file.
-Additional information may be requested of the individual applicant prior to a decision being made.
-The Admissions Committee reserves the right to admit a student on a one-semester probationary status.
-Any students enrolled in the current semester will be admitted conditionally, until the receipt of semester grades.
+The determination of acceptance to the Radiologic Technology Program will be made after the individual review of each applicant’s file.
+Additional information of the individual applicant may be requested at the committee’s discretion prior to a decision being made.
+The Admissions Committee reserves the right to admit a student on a one semester probationary status.
+Any students enrolled in current semester classes will be admitted conditionally, until receipt of semester grades.

 Prior to enrollment in the first clinical course, the accepted student must submit proof of a physical exam, required immunizations and ability to meet technical standards required of healthcare students.
 In addition, proof of certification in cardio-pulmonary resuscitation is required and a current Criminal Background History must be completed.
 Negative information found in the criminal background check could result in the affiliating agencies withholding the clinical experience.
 If this were to happen, the student cannot complete all aspects of the program and would be dismissed from the program.